Discourses and Practices of Competing Region-Building in the Eastern Neighbourhood: The Case of Moldova

-The European Neighbourhood Policy (ENP) has often been blamed of inefficiency in fostering peace and stability in the contested neighbouhood.
-Although some studies identified the geopolitical context as a constraining factor of conflict resolution, EU revisions of the ENP and the Security Strategy have failed to produce solutions to this problem.
+The Eastern partnership has often been blamed of inefficiency in fostering peace and stability in the contested neighbouhood.
+Although some studies identified the geopolitical context as a constraining factor of conflict resolution, the EU’s revision of the ENP in 2015 and the EU Global Strategy from 2016 have failed to produce solutions to this problem.

 Nov 2016 – Sep 2017 University of Geneva, Switzerland

 Oct 2017 – Aug 2018 Université Libre de Bruxelles, Belgium

 Sep 2018 – Feb 2019 Union of International Associations (www.uia.org), Brussels, Belgium

 Mar 2019 – Oct 2019 University of Geneva, Switzerland

 University of Graz (Austria) and University of Belgrade (Serbia), 2015

 Bachelor’s degree in Political Science